tylerharter/cs301-projects/fall19/p6/README.md

 Consider writing a function to solve Q7 and Q8 with the same code.

-## Q8: which wine varieties are anagrams of the phrase "Banned Petrol Mill".
+### Q8: which wine varieties are anagrams of the phrase "Banned Petrol Mill".

-## Q9: which winery produces the highest-priced wine in "US"?
+### Q9: which winery produces the highest-priced wine in "US"?

-The rating is represented by the `price` column in the dataset.

 Your answer should be in the form of a Python list.
 If there is a single best, that list should contain that single best variety.
 If